 What the AI industry calls "memory" is mostly a short list of facts: preferences, past choices, things you mentioned.
 Useful.
 Not sufficient.
 Knowing someone requires something closer to what a long-time partner, doctor, or trusted advisor holds: the context behind the decisions, the pattern across years, the judgment record that says not just what you chose but why, and what you have already refused.

-Building that substrate requires trust.
-Not trust as a soft feeling, but trust as a structural property: the user must be able to give the system everything it needs to know without filtering for what feels safe to hand to a system with an opaque business model.
+That substrate requires all three components to compound: every AI write-back adds to what the graph knows, every correction propagates as a future rule, every resolved entity makes the next synthesis more accurate.
+Building it requires trust (not trust as a soft feeling, but trust as a structural property): the user must be able to give the system everything it needs to know without filtering for what feels safe to hand to a system with an opaque business model.
 And trust, in this sense, is only possible if privacy is solved first, at the architecture level, not the policy level.

 The only order that works: